nosregor/expense-management-system/README.md

 ### Backend improvements

-- Amount formatting with currency info/locale
+- Amount formatting, save amount in cents
 - API documentation (Swagger or Postman)
 - Authentication & Authorization: implement secure authentication mechanisms and proper authorization controls.
 (JWT or OAuth for token-based authentication)
 - Rate Limiting and DDoS Protection: implement rate limiting to prevent abuse of your APIs and mitigate distributed denial-of-service attacks.